josecanciani/jscore/README.md

 Any application must extend the `Application` class (`dom/app.js`).
 A `Application` is a special type of `Component` that has the `render()` method to draw itself.
 This is usually how you kick off your app.

 You can include your `Application` and run it inside any DOM node, but you will usually use the `body` element as your root node.
-Check out [demo/index.html](demo/index.html) for a sample usage (we just include some basic Bootstrap CSS style and import a DomApp to render).
+Check out [demo/index.html](demo/index.html) for a sample usage (we just include some basic Bootstrap CSS style and import a Application to render).

 ```html
         <script type="module">